naries/rest-api-kit/README.md

 ```

 ### Inject the endpoints
-Create the endpoints at the base of your file so it gets loaded in soon as the app launches.
+Create the endpoints at the base of your index file or App so it gets loaded in soon as uour project starts up.
 ```ts
 const injector = api.createEndpoints((builder) => ({
   getATodo: builder({